Saritasa/SleepingOwlAdmin-docs/localization.md

 ## Your own locales

-You can create your own locals.
+You can create your own locales.
 Create file `resources/lang/vendor/sleeping_owl/{locale}/lang.php`, insert everything from `vendor/laravelrus/sleepingowl/resource/lang/{locale}/lang.php` and edit appropriately.

 **You can create pull request to merge your localization into main package.**